 The first step is to set a goal.
 What do you want to achieve?
 A niche?
 A specific technique?
 Maybe just the wedding of a niece?
 Whatever it is, make a clear goal and break it up into things you might need to know.

 For example, the wedding of a niece.
 It might be interesting to know a bit more about composition, taking photos in different lighting situations, and how to create a specific mood in your photos.

 Decide when you will learn photography

-If you are a fulltime photographer, like me, you can put aside some more time to learn things about photography than if you are a hobbyist who does it on the side.
-No matter what situation you have, you can always set up a time for you to go deeper into photography.
+If you are a full-time photographer, like me, you can put aside some more time to learn things about photography than if you are a hobbyist who does it on the side.
+However, no matter what situation you have, you can always set up a time for you to go deeper into photography.

-If you have a day-job it might be nice to block some time for yourself in the weekends.
+If you have a day job, it might be nice to block some time for yourself on the weekends.
 Or an evening during the week that fits your calendar nicely.

 Make a budget for your photography learning

 Think about how much money you want to spend.
 Is it nothing?
 Maybe stick to reading blogs and watching YouTube.
 Is it a little bit?
 Buy some good books.
 Maybe follow a cheap class.
 Is it a lot?
 You can attend workshops and follow a course.

 Get the gear you need, not the gear you want